erikthered.com logo

 Why does the "Blue Book" give score ranges instead of exact scores?

 The "Blue Book" (see the resources) contains ten practice tests.
 The first three practice tests are actual SATs previously administered in October 2006, January 2007, and May 2007, and you can get an exact score when you take one of these three tests.
 The remaining seven practice tests are made up of problems that appeared on previous SATs from 1995 to 2004.
 However, each of these seven tests was never given as an actual SAT, so it isn't possible to come up with an exact score.
 You may see exact scores from practice tests in other test prep books; however, those scores are just educated guesses as to what you will score on the real thing.
 Note: the first edition of the Blue Book contained eight practice tests, none of which were real SATs, so score ranges were given for all eight.
 Seven of these reappear in the second edition of the book.
-The version of the Blue Book released in 2012 with a DVD also includes the January 2008 SAT on the DVD.
+The version of the Blue Book released in 2012 with a DVD contains the same tests as the second edition, but also includes the January 2008 SAT on the DVD.

 Do I have to report all of my scores, or can I choose which scores to report?